Gombak LRT station: LRT Kelana Jaya Line

-ECRL
+Terminal stabling sidings

+Beyond the passenger platforms, the station includes a terminal stabling area used for parking Kelana Jaya Line trains at the end of the line.
+The stabling area originally had four parking sidings.

+The stabling area was expanded in phases.
+In 2014, two additional parking sidings were added on the western side of the stabling area.
+A roof structure and platform were also constructed during this upgrade to support the stabling of parked trains.
+In 2016, another siding was added on the eastern side, increasing the total number of parking sidings from four to seven.

+Each siding is generally able to accommodate either two 2-car trainsets or one 4-car trainset, depending on the train formation being stabled.

+East Coast Rail Link (ECRL)

-A train station that serves East Coast Railway Link is currently in construction near the LRT station.
-Once completed, it will be integrated with the LRT station and the Terminal Bersepadu Gombak bus hub.
-The station is situated on the Gombak spur line of the railway, with the station serves as the terminus of the spur line.
+A train station that will be served by the East Coast Railway Link (ECRL) is currently under construction near the LRT station.
+Once completed, it will be integrated with the LRT station and the Terminal Bersepadu Gombak (TBG) bus hub.
+The station is situated on the Gombak spur line of the railway line, with the station serveing as the terminus of the spur line.

-It contains a side platform and an island platform, which will serve trains up to Kota Bharu, Kelantan and the East Coast region of the peninsular Malaysia, and may serve the western side up to Port Klang (Jalan Kastam station) as well.
+It will have a side platform and an island platform, which will serve trains up to Kota Bharu, Kelantan and the East Coast region of Peninsular Malaysia, as well as the northwestern and western sides of the state of Selangor such as Puncak Alam and Port Klang.